 Two months ago I visited Siargao and until now I still can’t move on.
 No days have passed without thinking when will I go back.
-I’m not sure why, but what I know is there’s something in the island that made me fall in love with it.
+I’m not sure why, but what I know is there’s something on the island that made me fall in love with it.
 Maybe it’s the waves, the people, the vibe.
 I can’t specifically point out what it is.
 Maybe the whole package the island can give.
 I don’t know.
-What I know for sure is there’s a lot of things going on in this simple yet amazing island of Siargao.
+What I know for sure is that there’s a lot of things going on in this simple yet amazing island of Siargao.

 I know, I’m not telling you what exactly is on the island.
 Haha.
 But if you are curious enough.
 Go there and experience the magic!
 And if you decide to go.
 In that case, I can help you with that matter.
 I’m not a good planner and I’m not giving you any plan here.
 What I will share with you is our mistakes and the whole story of this adventure, also a few tips to make your Siargao experience worthwhile within four days!

 I will divide it into three.
 The Before, During and After.

 - By Air – There’s only one way to get to Siargao via plane and we are lucky that we are currently living in Cebu.